Amazon, Google, and Nestlé are just some of the businesses allowing dogs into their offices. And not just for the cute Instagram pics…

-If your employees want to bring their dogs into work, they have to be responsible for them during the working day.
+If your employees want to bring their dogs into work, they must be responsible for them during the working day.

 They need to take them for regular walks (or get someone else to) and keep their canines calm and under control.
 If they don’t, you might have to ask them to not bring their dog in again.

-This is a pretty obvious one.
+This is an obvious one.
 But your people shouldn’t bring their dog into work if it’s sick.

-The poorly pup could create a real mess in your workplace and distract not only their owner but the rest of your people.
+The poor animal could create a real mess in your workplace and distract not only their owner but the rest of your staff.

 Get help to write policies for dogs and humans...